Arithmetic of marked order polytopes, monotone triangle reciprocity, and partial colorings: Monotone triangle reciprocity

 If $\k$ has three identical entries, then \eqref{eqn:mt_geometry} is the empty set and $\alpha(n;\k) = 0$.
 Consequently, we have to show that the right hand side is also identically zero for all such $\k$.
 It suffices to assume that $\k$ has exactly three identical entries as every bottom row with more than three identical elements belongs to the boundary of some cell for which the interior consists of bottom rows with exactly three identical elements.
 So, let us assume that $k_j = k_{j+1} = k_{j+2}$ are the only equalities for $\k$.
 Let $G \in \Qess$ and $\bar{G}$ its completion to a face partition compatible with $\k$.
-Then $\Omega_{\GT_n/\bar{G},A/\bar{G}}(\k)$ in the sum with coefficient
+Then $\Omega_{\GT_n/\bar{G},A/\bar{G}}(\k)$ appears in the sum on the right hand side with multiplicity